flapjack/flapjack.io/USING.md

     bin/flapjack-populator import-contacts --from tmp/dummy_contacts.json --config /etc/flapjack/flapjack-config.yml
     bin/flapjack-populator import-entities --from tmp/dummy_entities.json --config /etc/flapjack/flapjack-config.yml

 There are example files, and example ruby code which generated them, in the tmp/ directory.
-The format of these files is described herein.
+The format of these files is described herein:

-## Format of JSON contact + entity data
+### Format of JSON contact + entity data

 The `flapjack-populator` script populates the event processing/notification database with entities and contacts.
 This initialises the entities for which checks will be monitored, which contacts are interested in which entities, and the notification details for these contacts (email address, mobile number for SMS, etc.).